-- We currently have 28 residents in our program as we expand to a class size of 10, and our program has been in existence for more than 40 years.
+- We have recently expanded to a class size of 10 (up from 8), and our program has been in existence for more than 40 years.

-- Our core faculty consists of full-time and part-time family physicians (allopathic and osteopathic), behavioral faculty, a practice administrator, a residency coordinator and a practice manager.
+- Our core faculty consists of full-time and part-time family physicians (allopathic and osteopathic), behavioral faculty, a program administrator, a residency coordinator and a practice administrator.
 Obstetrician-gynecologists, pediatricians, clinical pharmacists, social workers and nurse practitioners are also part of our educational staff.
 Volunteer family physicians from the community, subspecialist physicians and clinical instructors in other fields round out the faculty.

 - We care about the development of our residents and their families as human beings.
 A generous salary and benefits package, a night float system, ample vacation and CME time and residency retreats are some of the ways we encourage personal and professional growth.

 - Our program has a long track record of excellence as evidenced by its tradition of success in the National Resident Matching Program and our graduates’ success on ABFM certification exams.

 - We assist our residents in looking outside of and beyond their three years of residency.
 Involvement in a variety of activities in organized medicine enhances your personal and professional growth.
 Our practice management curriculum is strong and geared toward making the transition to practice as seamless as possible.